Prestige HMS Freedom

 • Factory Warranty: two years

-Prestige HMS Stainless Steel – Romain Gauthier’s first series watch in this material – features a stunning dial crafted from ultra-rare Henbury meteorite boasting exceptionally coarse intersecting bands of nickel-iron crystal that spectacularly shimmer as the wearer turns the watch.
+Prestige HMS Freedom Stainless Steel – Romain Gauthier’s first series watch in this material – features a stunning dial crafted from ultra-rare Henbury meteorite boasting exceptionally coarse intersecting bands of nickel-iron crystal that spectacularly shimmer as the wearer turns the watch.

 Powering the hour, minute and second indications is the innovatively engineered, superlatively hand-finished in-house Caliber 2206 HMS, on full show through the display back and wound using an ingenious large-diameter crown configured ‘flat’ on the caseback.